kube/monolite/README.md

 ```

 ### Development mode
-Will watch source and build and run tests automatically on update.
+Will watch source, build and run tests automatically on update.

 ```sh
 gulp dev